 Mouhamed Gueye News: Starting Saturday

-Gueye is part of the starting lineup for Saturday's game against the Warriors, Brad Rowland of the Locked On Podcast Network reports.
+Gueye will start Saturday's game against the Kings, Brad Rowland of the Locked On Podcast Network reports.

-Jalen Johnson (shoulder) will miss his first game of the season, which will open up a spot in the starting lineup for Gueye.
-In five starts this season, Gueye is averaging 11.4 points, 6.8 rebounds, 3.0 assists, 2.0 steals and 1.2 blocks across 28.6.
+With Dyson Daniels (toe) sidelined for the second leg of this back-to-back, Gueye will step into the starting five.
+As a starter this season (seven games), the 23-year-old power forward has averaged 10.9 points, 6.9 rebounds, 2.9 assists, 1.7 steals and 1.3 blocks in 27.3 minutes per contest.

 Win Your League With RotoWire!